Related tools

 Sampling steps | 5–50 | 20 | Number of diffusion denoising steps.
 Increasing this can improve pose quality at the cost of runtime. |

-SurfDock returns ranked PDB files, one per pose, alongside a summary table:
+SurfDock returns ranked SDF files, one per pose, alongside a summary table, the prepared receptor and pocket artifacts used during docking, and the upstream rescoring CSV:

 | Column | Description |